What Hawking Radiation Looks Like as You Fall into a Black Hole: Results

-An alternative explanation is due to Doppler shifting of Hawking radiation.
-When an infalling detector approaches the horizon, its velocity relative to static observers increases, eventually approaching the speed of light.
-This should blueshift any outgoing Hawking radiation in the detector's frame, potentially increasing the measured temperature~\cite{barbado_HawkingRadiationPerceived_2011,barbado_HawkingRadiationPerceived_2012,smerlak_NewPerspectivesHawking_2013}.
-On the other hand, localized measurements are dominated by switching effects, and we found in Section~\ref{sec:minkowski} that switching effects are only weakly sensitive to velocity.
-To investigate this, we recalculated the temperatures shown in the left panel of Figure~\ref{fig:schwarz-T-KMS-eff}, adjusting for the potential effects of Doppler shifting.
-Specifically, we determined the Minkowski thermal temperature at which an inertial detector moving at the same speed as the infalling detector (relative to a static observer) would measure the same value of $\response$.
-We found that the effective temperature is almost the same regardless of whether we adjust for Doppler shifting or not, except very close to the horizon where the velocity approaches the speed of light.
-This suggests that, contrary to common suggestions in the literature, the increase in the local temperature of the Hartle-Hawking vacuum near the horizon is \textit{not} due to Doppler shifting of Hawking radiation.
+{\red It is sometimes suggested that Hawking radiation has a temperature gradient due to the Doppler effect~\cite[e.g.][]{barbado_HawkingRadiationPerceived_2011,barbado_HawkingRadiationPerceived_2012,smerlak_NewPerspectivesHawking_2013}.
+When an infalling detector approaches the horizon, its velocity relative to static observers increases, approaching the speed of light at the horizon.
+The argument goes that outgoing Hawking radiation will be blueshifted in the detector's frame, increasing the measured temperature.
+On the other hand, we have shown that localized measurements by freely falling observers are dominated by switching effects, and that switching effects are only weakly sensitive to velocity.
+To investigate this hypothesis, we recalculated the temperatures shown in the left panel of Figure~\ref{fig:schwarz-T-KMS-eff}, adjusting for the {\red detector's velocity}.} Specifically, we determined the Minkowski thermal temperature at which an inertial detector moving at the same speed as the infalling detector (relative to a static observer) would measure the same value of $\response$.
+We found that the effective temperature is almost the same regardless of whether we adjust for {\red velocity} or not, except very close to the horizon where the velocity approaches the speed of light.

-Ultimately, we do not yet have a satisfactory explanation for the gradient in the response function and effective temperature measured by an infalling detector.
+Ultimately, we do not yet have a satisfactory explanation for the gradient in the response function and temperature measured by an infalling detector.
 The increasing response \textit{inside} the horizon is particularly intriguing, especially in the Unruh vacuum, which is not supposed to contain any ingoing radiation modes.
 Understanding this may require a more abstract conceptualization of the near-horizon state than as a flux of Hawking radiation particles, particularly given the ambiguity in defining particles near the horizon~\cite{wald_ParticleCreationBlack_1975,davies_EnergymomentumTensorEvaporating_1976,christensen_TraceAnomaliesHawking_1977}.